purpleidea/flabbergast/flabbergast-manual.md

 Note that if two values have the same sort key, in the example -1 and 1 do, then the order between them is not guaranteed.
 Any type that can be compared using the `<=>` can be used as a sort key, but all must be of the same type.

-### Tuples and Templates
+### Frames and Templates

-In addition to literal tuples, tuples can be instantiated from templates.
+In addition to literal frames, frames can be instantiated from templates.
 The instantiation can also modify a template by adding, removing, or overriding attributes.
 The syntax for instantiation is simply an expression yielding a template followed by `{`, an optional list of amendments, and terminated by `}`.
-Templates are created in a syntax similar to literal tuples: `Template {`, a list of attributes, followed by `}`.
+Templates are created in a syntax similar to literal frames: `Template {`, a list of attributes, followed by `}`.

     foo_tmpl : Template { a : b + 4 }
     foo : foo_tmpl { b : 3 } # Yields { a : 7  b : 4 }